S2-group/tales-of-hybrid-teaching-rep-pkg/README.md

-# Tales of Hybrid Teaching: Implications and Lessons Learned of Teaching Software Engineering Courses during the COVID-19 Pandemic
+# Tales of Hybrid Teaching in Software Engineering: Lessons Learned and Guidelines
 This repository is a companion page for the following research, submitted for revision at the IEEE Transactions on Education journal:
 > Roberto Verdecchia, and Patricia Lago.
 2022.
 Tales of Hybrid Teaching in Software Engineering: Lessons Learned and Guidelines.
 IEEE Transactions on Education.